Amazon Prime Air: United States regulations and testing under waiver program

-Self-driving cars

-Autonomous vehicles also fall under the Prime Air division's responsibility.
-In 2017, Amazon was granted a patent for a method that would allow autonomous cars to deal with reversible lanes by receiving information from a central management system.

-USA
+United States

 Launch in Lockeford, California

 On June 13, 2022, Amazon announced that they would be delivering products using Prime Air drones to customers residing in the small town of Lockeford, California.
 The announcement did not provide a specific launch date other than "later this year", as Amazon was still awaiting permission from the FAA and Lockeford officials.
 As of April 22, 2024, this service is no longer offered in Lockeford.

-Launch in College Station, TX
+Launch in College Station, Texas

 College Station City Council approved a zoning change to allow Amazon to put its Prime Air facility in July 2022.
-The Amazon Prime Air facility in College Station, Texas, in addition to Lockeford, California announced it was ready to begin Prime Air deliveries in a press release on December 23, 2022.
+The Amazon Prime Air facility in College Station, Texas, in addition to Lockeford, California, announced it was ready to begin Prime Air deliveries in a press release on December 23, 2022.

 Launch in West Valley Phoenix, Arizona

 In November 2024, Amazon commenced drone delivery operations in the West Valley Phoenix Metro Area, with eligible customers having access to over 50,000 products under the program.